luigifab/human-theme/README.md

 This theme works with: **GTK 2.24+** *(with murrine)*, **GTK 3.20+** *(including 3.22 and 3.24)*, and **GTK 4.0+**.

+It is mainly intended for Mate and Xfce desktop environments.

 ## Screenshots

 GTK 2\